-- c.
-Industrial districts.
-Off-street loading facilities accessory to uses allowed in the several industrial districts shall not be located in a required front yard setback area, but shall be provided in accordance with the following minimum requirements: - (1) Any production, processing, cleaning, servicing, testing, repair, or storage of materials, goods, or products: For buildings containing 7,000 to 40,000 square feet of gross floor area, one loading berth shall be provided.
+- Industrial districts.
+Off-street loading facilities accessory to uses allowed in the several industrial districts shall not be located in a required front yard setback area, but shall be provided in accordance with the following minimum requirements: - Any production, processing, cleaning, servicing, testing, repair, or storage of materials, goods, or products: For buildings containing 7,000 to 40,000 square feet of gross floor area, one loading berth shall be provided.
 For buildings containing 40,000 to 100,000 square feet of gross floor area, two loading berths shall be provided, plus one additional loading berth for each additional 100,000 square feet of gross floor area or fraction thereof.
-Each such loading berth for buildings in excess of 10,000 square feet of gross floor area shall be not less than ten feet in width by 55 feet in length. - (2) For uses listed hereunder, one loading berth shall be provided for buildings containing 10,000 to 100,000 square feet of gross floor area; one additional loading berth shall be provided for each additional 100,000 square feet of gross floor area: - (a) Medical and dental clinics. - (b) Recreation buildings or community centers. - (3) For the uses listed hereunder, one loading berth shall be provided for buildings containing 10,000 to 100,000 square feet of gross floor area, plus one additional 100,000 square feet of gross floor area or fraction thereof.
-Each such loading berth for buildings in excess of 20,000 square feet of gross floor area shall be not less than ten feet in width by 55 feet in length: - (a) Airports and heliports. - (b) Radio and television stations and studios. - (c) Municipal sewage treatment plants. - (d) Stadiums, auditoriums and arenas. - (4) For the uses listed hereunder, one loading berth shall be provided for buildings containing 10,000 to 200,000 square feet of gross floor area, plus one additional 200,000 square feet of gross floor area or fraction thereof: - (a) Trade and vocational schools. - (5) For the uses listed hereunder, there shall be no requirements for off- street loading: - (a) Parking lots. - (b) Weighing stations. - (6) Air, railroad, motor vehicle freight terminals and distribution centers: For buildings containing 5,000 to 40,000 square feet of gross floor area, one loading berth shall be provided.
+Each such loading berth for buildings in excess of 10,000 square feet of gross floor area shall be not less than ten feet in width by 55 feet in length. - For uses listed hereunder, one loading berth shall be provided for buildings containing 10,000 to 100,000 square feet of gross floor area; one additional loading berth shall be provided for each additional 100,000 square feet of gross floor area: - Medical and dental clinics. - Recreation buildings or community centers.

+3. For the uses listed hereunder, one loading berth shall be provided for buildings containing 10,000 to 100,000 square feet of gross floor area, plus one additional 100,000 square feet of gross floor area or fraction thereof.
+Each such loading berth for buildings in excess of 20,000 square feet of gross floor area shall be not less than ten feet in width by 55 feet in length: - (a) Airports and heliports. - (b) Radio and television stations and studios. - (c) Municipal sewage treatment plants. - (d) Stadiums, auditoriums and arenas.
+4. For the uses listed hereunder, one loading berth shall be provided for buildings containing 10,000 to 200,000 square feet of gross floor area, plus one additional 200,000 square feet of gross floor area or fraction thereof: - (a) Trade and vocational schools.
+5. For the uses listed hereunder, there shall be no requirements for off- street loading: - (a) Parking lots. - (b) Weighing stations.
+6. Air, railroad, motor vehicle freight terminals and distribution centers: For buildings containing 5,000 to 40,000 square feet of gross floor area, one loading berth shall be provided.
 For buildings containing 40,000 to 100,000 square feet of gross floor area, two loading berths shall be provided, plus one additional loading berth for each additional 100,000 square feet of gross floor area or fraction thereof.
-Each such loading berth for buildings in excess of 10,000 square feet of gross floor area shall be not less than ten feet in width by 55 feet in length. - (7) Planned industrial developments, manufacturing: Loading berths shall be provided on the basis of the required berths for each individual use.

-(8) For all other uses, loading facilities shall be provided in accordance with table 11.9.11.c:
+Each such loading berth for buildings in excess of 10,000 square feet of gross floor area shall be not less than ten feet in width by 55 feet in length.
+7. Planned industrial developments, manufacturing: Loading berths shall be provided on the basis of the required berths for each individual use.
+For each additional 200,000 square feet of gross floor area or fraction thereof, over 100,000 square feet of gross floor area, one additional loading berth shall be provided, such additional berth to be at least ten feet in width by 55 feet in length.
+8. For all other uses, loading facilities shall be provided in accordance with table 11.9.11.c: